Project

 Winter 2021 Update

-Added by Anonymous over 2 years ago
+Added by Anonymous about 3 years ago

 We have now accomplished our goal of installing a remote monitoring system at the greenhouses on campus!
 In August 2020, ESW’s Texas A&M University chapter set out to design and implement a remote monitoring system for the environments of the Greenhouses on campus.
 It is now December 2021 and in that time we have had a few setbacks and course corrections but also many accomplishments and now at last a working solution.